The minimal cone of an algebraic Laurent series: Abstract

 \section{Abstract}

-We study the algebraic closure of $\K(\!(x)\!)$, the field of power series in several indeterminates over an algebraically closed characteristic zero field.
-We show that an element algebraic over $\K(\!(x)\!)$ can be expressed as a Puiseux series such that the convex hull of its support is essentially a polyhedral rational cone.
-One of the main tools for proving this is the compacity of the set of preorders on $\Z^n$.
-Then we prove a positive characteristic analogue of this result.\\ Finally we apply these results to obtain a bound on the gaps in the expansions of Laurent series algebraic over the field of power series of any characteristic.
+We study the algebraic closure of $\K(\!(x)\!)$, the field of power series in several indeterminates over a field $\K$.
+In characteristic zero we show that the elements algebraic over $\K(\!(x)\!)$ can be expressed as Puiseux series such that the convex hull of its support is essentially a polyhedral rational cone, strengthening the known results.
+In positive characteristic we construct algebraic closed fields containing the field of power series and we give examples showing that the results proved in characteristic zero are longer valid in positive characteristic.